rwredding/jerrycurl/README.md

 ```

 ### Accessor (controller) layer
-Accessor provide the bridge from your code to the consumer by exposing a collection of methods that each executes a Razor command or query and maps its resulting data sets accordingly.
+Accessors provide the bridge from your code to the consumer by exposing a collection of methods that each executes a Razor command or query and maps its resulting data sets to matching objects.
 ```csharp
 // Accessors/MoviesAccessor.cs
 public class MoviesAccessor : Accessor